KijinKHU/HybridSAGE/README.md

 This model returns items that are K nearest neighbors of the latest item the user has interacted.
-The distance between two items are measured by Euclidean distance of item embeddings, which are learned as outputs of PinSAGE.
+The distance between two items are measured by Euclidean distance of item embeddings, which are learned as outputs of HybridSAGE.

 ```
 python model.py ms_data.pkl --num-epochs 300 --num-workers 2 --device cuda:0 --hidden-dims 64